livewire/livewire/docs/loading.md

 ## Basic Usage

 Livewire provides a simple yet extremely powerful syntax for controlling loading indicators: `wire:loading`.
-Adding `wire:loading` to any element will hide it by default (using `display: none`) and show it when a request is sent to the server.
+Adding `wire:loading` to any element will hide it by default (using `display: none` in CSS) and show it when a request is sent to the server.

 Here's a basic example of a `CreatePost` component's form with `wire:loading` being used to toggle a loading message: